Reactor™ - The manual

 • Sequence

-Sequence allows you to set several values after each other, even for different parameters.
-You can even specify a different parameter on each step.
-Simply choose sequence and add several steps
+Sequence allows you to set several values in sequence, even for different parameters.
+You can specify a different parameter at each step.
+Choose sequence and add several steps.

 Binary Sequence Example